ltfschoen/jam/constitution.md

 4. Cross-collective governance mechanisms to prevent siloed decision-making among implementation teams.
 5. Support for JAM implementers who successfully deliver JAM protocol clients to be considered for Technical Fellowship membership through established pathways.

-### Section 2: On-Chain Enforcement Mechanisms
+### Section 2: On-Chain Mechanisms to Ensure Constitutional Accountability

-The JAM Implementers DAO shall implement the following enforcement mechanisms:
+The JAM Implementers DAO shall implement the following mechanisms to ensure constitutional accountability:

 1. Automatic execution of governance rules through code, not political discretion.
-2. Transparent, immutable records of all governance actions and violations.
+2. Transparent, immutable records of all governance actions and instances of non-compliance.
-3. Programmatic enforcement of proportional responses.
+3. Programmatic implementation of proportional responses.
-4. Cryptographic proof of governance violations that cannot be denied or reinterpreted.
+4. Cryptographic proof of governance non-compliance that cannot be denied or reinterpreted.
 5. Client implementation verification through automated testing frameworks.

 ### Section 3: Economic Incentives

-The JAM Implementers DAO shall align economic incentives with constitutional values through:
+The JAM Implementers DAO shall align economic incentives with constitutional accountability through:

-1. Automatic financial penalties for governance violations through smart contracts.
+1. Automatic incentive adjustments for governance non-compliance through smart contracts.
 2. Reward mechanisms for constitutional compliance and protocol implementation contributions.
 3. Economic disincentives for actions that threaten implementation quality or interoperability.
-4. Transparent accounting of all penalties and rewards.
+4. Transparent accounting of all incentives and disincentives.
 5. Funding allocation based on implementation milestones and quality metrics.

-### Section 4: Decentralized Enforcement
+### Section 4: Decentralized Oversight to Ensure Constitutional Alignment

-The JAM Implementers DAO shall ensure decentralized enforcement through:
+The JAM Implementers DAO shall ensure decentralized oversight through:

 1. Distributed authority across multiple governance bodies and implementation teams.
 2. Cryptographic verification of governance actions.
-3. Permissionless participation in enforcement mechanisms.
+3. Permissionless participation in oversight mechanisms.
 4. Elimination of single points of failure in governance systems.
-5. Immutable records of all enforcement actions.
+5. Immutable records of all governance actions.
 6. Multi-signature requirements for critical decisions.

 ### Section 5: Accountability Mechanisms

 The JAM Implementers DAO shall implement practical accountability mechanisms including:

-1. Clear, executable consequences for violations that don't require consensus to enforce.
+1. Clear, executable outcomes for non-compliance that don't require consensus to implement.
-2. Graduated sanctions proportional to violation severity.
+2. Graduated measures proportional to non-compliance severity.
-3. Transparent reporting of all violations and responses.
+3. Transparent reporting of all instances of non-compliance and responses.
-4. Mandatory conflict of interest disclosures for all governance participants.
+4. Mandatory conflict of interest disclosures for all governance participants since hidden conflicts of interest directly undermine governance integrity and can lead to decisions that benefit individuals at the expense of the ecosystem.
 5. Implementation team accountability for client performance and security.
-6. Mechanisms for remediation and restoration following violations or failures.
+6. Mechanisms for remediation and restoration following instances of non-compliance or failures.

 ## ARTICLE IV: MULTI-LAYERED ACCOUNTABILITY